New commander takes charge of Fort McCoy Garrison

+Col. Michael D. Poss became the new Fort McCoy garrison commander June 10, during a virtual change-of-command ceremony in building 100 at the installation.

+Only minimal attendance was allowed at the ceremony as required by health and safety requirements for the COVID-19 pandemic.
+Installation Management Command Readiness Director Brenda Lee McCullough officiated the event from a virtual setting.
+Maj.
+Gen. Jody Daniels, commanding general of the 88th Readiness Division and senior Fort McCoy commander, also participated in the event.

-Former Garrison Commander Col. Hui Chae Kim and new Garrison Commander Col. Michael D. Poss stand at attention during the garrison change of command ceremony June 10, 2020, at Fort McCoy, Wis.
-On a computer in front of them was Installation Management Command-Readiness Director Brenda Lee McCullough who officiated the event.
-Poss took command from Kim, who held the position since May 19, 2018.
+Poss took command from Col. Hui Chae Kim, who held the position since May 19, 2018.
 Kim moves on to take on a new command position at Fort Leonard Wood, Mo.
-Immediately prior to this assignment, Poss served as the chief of staff, G3, with the 451st Expeditionary Sustainment Command, Wichita, Kan.
-(U.S. Army Photo by Russell Gamache, Fort McCoy Multimedia-Visual Information Office.)
+Immediately prior to this assignment, Poss served as the chief of staff with the 451st Expeditionary Sustainment Command, Wichita, Kan.

+The military change-of-command ceremony is a tradition dating to the 18th century.
+During the ceremony, an organizational flag is passed to the individual assuming the command with unit members present to witness their new leader assuming the dutiful position.

+As garrison commander, Poss is responsible for day-to-day operation and management of the only U.S. Army installation in Wisconsin.
+A garrison commander also represents the Army and the installation in the surrounding community, approves and issues garrison policies in accordance with respective Army regulations, approves and issues policies for the civilian workforce, and supports mobilization station requirements.

 |Date Taken: